mvjl000/accountant_card/README.md

 Not gonna lie, I chose styled-components because You mentioned it as prefered ;) But it was a good experience, I used to style a lot with CSS-in-JS.
 If it were not for your suggestion, I would most likely choose tailwind, my daily go-to.

+### Where is eslint / prettier (You may ask)?

+It is a very small project I worked on alone.
+I decided that the solutions built into the IDE would be enough.
+But I'm aware that for bigger projects it is necessary ;)